Offshore Wind Insight

 Utsira Nord

 Utsira Nord (UN) is located in the North Sea, west of the Utsira island, close to the cities Haugesund and Stavanger.
 The area was opened for offshore wind in 2020, and is due to its depths suitable for floating installations.
-The Government has opened the area for 1500 MW, distributed in three sub-areas of 500 MW each, that will be awarded based on qualitative criteria by the end of 2023.
+The Government has opened the area for 1,500 MW, divided into three sub-areas of 500 MW each, and the areas were awarded based on qualitative criteria.
+The award was initially scheduled for the end of 2023 but was postponed due to delays in obtaining state aid approval from the EFTA Surveillance Authority.
+The competition opened in May 2025, with the application deadline on 15 September 2025.
+In December 2025, project area 2 was awarded to Equinor Utsira Nord AS and Vårgrønn Utsira Nord AS, while Harald Hårfagre AS (Deep Wind Offshore Norway AS and EDF Renouvelables International SAS) was awarded project area 3.

 UN will be connected to the Norwegian onshore grid through a production radial, and the radial shall be constructed, owned and operated by the developers at the developer’s cost.

-The Government has stated that the installed capasity may be increased to up to 750 MW each, based on NVEs upcoming report on new areas for offshore wind, and that the option to expand will be concluded before the competition for financial support.
-After the award of the sub-areas, the projects will compete for support scheme based on a two-sided contract for difference, and the Government has stated that one of the projects will not obtain state funding.
+The Government has stated that the installed capacity may be increased to up to 750 MW each, based on NVEs upcoming report on new areas for offshore wind, and that the option to expand will be concluded before the competition for financial support.
+Following the award of the sub-areas, the awarded parties will compete for a support scheme in the form of investment support of up to NOK 35 billion.

 Sørlige Nordsjø II